background-image

 How do you measure the success of a fundraising campaign?

-I measure success through various metrics, including total funds raised, donor retention rates, and engagement levels.
-I also analyze feedback from donors to improve future campaigns and ensure alignment with our mission.
+I measure success through various KPIs, including total funds raised, donor retention rates, and engagement metrics.
+Analyzing these factors helps refine future campaigns.

 icon